Our customers have been hired by:

 Terrific record of detail verification and disclosure

 Pro Tip: Sold a house?
 Or did you close on a delightful detached, single-family home?
 Use powerful action verbs and descriptive wording to enhance your resume's appeal.

 Want more tips for writing the best real estate resume skills list?
 See our guide: “30+ Best Examples of What Skills to Put on a Resume (Proven Tips)”

-Trade Trifles & Trivia: There is no one realtor job description, as a realtor is simply a member of the National Association of REALTORS (NAR).
+Trade Trifles & Trivia: There is no one realtor resume, as a realtor is simply a member of the National Association of REALTORS (NAR).
 A realtor resume might actually be a real estate broker resume, a real estate manager resume, a real estate appraiser resume, or something else.

 How to Add Other Sections for an Effective Real Estate Resume